sarusso/Luna/README.md

  a) PhysicalQuantity objects, or
  b) valid string representations of physical quantities (according to PhysicalQuantity objects)'''

+# Storages

+A storage is an object which must implement a put OR a get function to store or to load data.
+At the current stage, storages are intended to support only DataPoints or DataSlots.
+Storages must also handle the sensor ID, which is basically the primary ket to identify data coming from the same sensor.

+An interesting feature of the storages is that they can implement Luna's straming series, allowwing to the data to be processed (or stored) in a streming fashion way and therefore never loading the entire dataset in memory, allowing to scale up the processing.

+# Aggregators

 ## Operations and Generators ordering

 The aggregators use operations and aggregators to aggregate the data.
 The operations are applied to a single quanity to generate another quantity,